drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### The Aliskiren Project Timeline

+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/aliskiren-project-timeline-70c0d3c4'><i class='fa fa-play' aria-hidden='true'></i></button>

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/aliskiren_timeline.png){: loading=lazy }
 ### What Made the Success of the Project Possible?

-Many pharmaceutical companies have been involved in the discovery of Renin inhibitors for more than 20 years, investing millions of hours of scientific effort, intensive teamwork, human creativity and money into projects that have failed to produce suitable drugs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/what-made-success-project-possible-d226ca6a'><i class='fa fa-play' aria-hidden='true'></i></button>Many pharmaceutical companies have been involved in the discovery of Renin inhibitors for more than 20 years, investing millions of hours of scientific effort, intensive teamwork, human creativity and money into projects that have failed to produce suitable drugs.
 What enabled Novartis to successfully meet this challenge?
 This question is addressed in the following three pages.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer